7 strategies for living on a single income

 Set a new budget

 Figuring out your new monthly budget can help you make any necessary adjustments before you downsize to one paycheck.
 Be sure to factor in how much you’ll save by cutting out work-related expenses such as commuting, dry cleaning and lunches, as well as other expenses you’ll no longer have—such as child care.
 Beyond your day-to-day needs, it’s also important to factor your savings plan into your budget.
 You should continue to save for long-term goals like retirement.
-If you’re married, the working spouse can continue contributing to their employer-sponsored plan, while the non-working one may be eligible for a separate, tax-advantaged spousal IRA.
-Tools like the Merrill Edge® Personal Retirement Calculator can help you determine your retirement savings goal.
+If you’re married and filing a joint federal tax return, the working spouse may be able to contribute to both an employer-sponsored retirement plan and individual retirement account (IRA), and the non-working spouse may be eligible to contribute to a separate, tax-advantaged spousal IRA.

 Start cutting costs early